 His opposing Tyrant, however, wasn’t fazed by the display as she mocked him for his dubious mannerisms.

 Mary Glow, Tyrant of the West, appeared to sit cross-legged in mid-air a little above her ragtag gang while playing with a throwing spike that orbited next to her in a perfect vertical circle.

 She was a young adult girl whose maniacal laughter emphasized her lust for battle.
-Her bewitching eyes and glowing hair, bearing vibrant colors of red, orange and yellow, contrasted from the skeletal face paint that covered everything down from her nose.
+Her bewitching eyes and glowing hair, bearing vibrant colors of red, orange and yellow, complimented the make-up covering her jaw as a Glasgow smile.
 A pair of straps crisscrossed around her neck to hold a crop top that wasn’t shy to bare her toned midriff.
 Fingerless hand stockings, a pair of distressed tights and sneakers completed her getup.

 Mary Glow and her gang of delinquents wore animalistic contact lenses and punkish street clothes, but their distinguishing feature was something else.
 All of them wore special war paint coming in combinations of bright neon pink, cyan, blue, purple, yellow, orange and green as decorations for their clothes, hair, and some body parts.
 Styled in patterns that resembled graffiti and tribal art, the paint possessed a special property that made it invisible during the day, but luminous at night, granting Mary Glow and her gang an inhuman appearance whenever San Desquiciado was open for business.

 “Stick in your ear, Lord Delirious.
 I’ll be doing you a favor if I put you and your lunatics out of your misery!”
 Mary Glow threatened, caressing a throwing spike across her neck.

 “So sayeth the soulless child whose father hung himself in the attic, and whose mother made a living by lying on her back.”
 Lord Xavion countered in his own way.